The following description is a summary of our methodology. For more detail, please see our Methodology page.

 For the cable news channels, we also wanted to come up with a comparable monthly number.
 Nielsen ratings are the gold standard for measuring that statistic, but those numbers are often not publicly available.
 The most recent published Nielsen ratings we could find on the major cable news channels (FOX, MSNBC, and CNN) were from a Hollywood Reporter article in April 2020.
 We took the average numbers for “all day viewing” and multiplied them by 30 to get a rough estimate of how many people watch in a month.
 This number is the Ad Fontes Media Composite Reach Metric for TV.

 The Ad Fontes Media Composite Reach Metric remains a very rough estimate of “reach” for all the reasons listed herein.
 We will continue gathering data and add metrics such as print publication, podcast downloads, etc. to improve this metric over time.

 We hope you enjoy exploring our data on the Media Bias Chart, and we’ll keep adding as much as we can to it as our company grows.
 If you want to help us grow and get access to the most updated downloads of the Media Bias Chart all the time, please consider becoming a member!

 The Interactive Media Bias Chart® (“IMBC”) is a data visualization displaying both bias and reliability ratings for news and “news-like” content.
-Source types now include Web/Print,Podcast, and TV/Video Programs.Our politically balanced team of human analysts has rated over 17K content samples, 50,000 data points, and 1100+ sources (and growing).
-Ratings are continuously updated and expanded by our team.
+Source types include Web/Print,Podcast, and TV/Video Programs.Our politically balanced team of human analysts allow us to continually add new rated sources and update current ones.

 The IMBC is available as: